SYK-08/ModernFlyouts/README.md

 ## Connect with us  🌐

 You can join our [Discord Server](https://discord.gg/TcYskeyaYE) or [Telegram Group](https://t.me/ModernFlyouts) to connect with us.
-By doing so, we can have off-topic conversations, news about this app, development previews and providing & collecting feedback.
+By doing so, we can have off-topic conversations, news about this app, development previews, and providing & collecting feedback.

 ------------------------

 ## Contributing  🤝

-This project welcomes all types of contributions such help planning, design, documentation, finding bugs are ways everyone can help on top of coding features/bug fixes.
+This project welcomes all types of contributions such as help planning, design, documentation, and finding bugs are ways everyone can help on top of coding features/bug fixes.
 We are excited to work with the community to make this project reach its goals and beyond.

 We ask that **before you start to work on a feature/bug fix that you would like to see happen**, please read [the Contributor's Guide](CONTRIBUTING.md).
 We will be happy to work with you to figure out the best approach, provide guidance and mentorship throughout the feature development, and help avoid any wasted or duplicate effort.

 For guidance on developing for ModernFlyouts, please read [the developer guide](docs/developer_guide.md) for a detailed breakdown.
-This includes how to setup your computer to build and run the app.
+This includes how to set up your computer to build and run the app.

 ------------------------